Particl-Community/academy/in-depth/indepth_part_coin.rst

       :description lang=en: Deep dive explanation of Particl's privacy coin PART.

-PART is the untraceable :term:`cryptocurrency <Cryptocurrency>` of the :term:`Particl Blockchain`; a :term:`blockchain <Blockchain>` based on the Bitcoin code on which several privacy and utility technologies have been added.
-It enables you to make independent, secure, borderless, and private payments without requiring any third-party like a bank or a payment processor.
+PART is the :term:`cryptocurrency <Cryptocurrency>` of the :term:`Particl Blockchain`; a :term:`blockchain <Blockchain>` based on and always kept up-to-date Bitcoin's code but with several privacy and utility technologies added.

-PART is also the settlement currency of the :term:`Particl Marketplace`.
-Regardless of the currency used by the buyer to initiate a transaction, all payments on the marketplace are ultimately converted into PART before the :doc:`escrow stage <../in-depth/indepth_escrow>`.
+The list of its utility is growing and demand is derived from the :term:`Particl Ecosystem's <Particl Ecosystem>` applications.

 ----